 Your coach tailors private lessons specifically for you, with you.

-A private lesson normally takes 20 minutes.
-For younger fencers, the private lesson is shorter, ranging from 8-15 minutes, depending primarily on their physical
+An individual lesson normally takes 20 minutes.
+For younger fencers, the lesson is shorter, ranging from 8-15 minutes, depending primarily on their physical

 endurance and attention span.

-Scheduling a private lesson: the private lessons take place in the time slots marked black on the schedule (the coach wears black protective gear, therefore the black color in schedule).
+Scheduling a lesson: the individual lessons take place in the time slots marked black on the schedule (the coach wears black protective gear, therefore the black color in schedule).

 To schedule the lesson, e-mail, call, or talk to us before or after a class.

-protective cup if you are a boy, chest protector – all females and boys under 10, underarm plastron, jacket, body cord, mask, glove).
+protective cup if you are a boy, chest protector (optional for men, mandatory for females and boys under 10), underarm plastron, jacket, body cord, mask, glove).

-Missing a private lesson: please note that, when you schedule a private lesson, your coach reserves that time slot, and his/her time,
+Missing a lesson: please note that, when you schedule an individual lesson, your coach reserves that time slot, and his/her time,

-To get the most of your private lessons, please have a lesson notebook in which you can write down your notes, observations, and the questions for your coach.
+To get the most out of your lesson, please have a lesson notebook in which you can write down your notes, observations, and the questions for your coach.